 After the medical care team and the social worker identified Darby and baby Muller as good candidates for surgery, the first major decision the family faced was whether to opt for prenatal or postnatal spinal repair surgery.
 Darby and Brad had to factor in their relocation from Iowa, Brad continuing to work fulltime, and caring for their blended family back home.
 With the counseling and support of Anne, the Mullers ultimately decided on the prenatal repair option.

 The surgery went well, but because Darby’s amniotic fluid levels were unstable, she was readmitted several times.
 In case of emergency, Darby stayed in Allina Health’s patient apartments where she could be more easily monitored.

 Thankfully, Odin Muller was safely born via Cesarean section (C-section) on March 9, 2020.
-His birth would be followed by a 143 day stay in the neonatal intensive care unit (NICU) at Children’s Minnesota to address the spinal repair site unexpectedly reopening at birth.
+His birth would be followed by a 143 day stay in the neonatal intensive care unit (NICU) at Children’s Minnesota.

 “It was very comforting to know Anne was there to guide us and our son through this long and sometimes scary journey,” said Darby.
 “Anne was by our side from the moment we chose the Midwest Fetal Care Center to after Odin was discharged from Children’s Minnesota on July 29, 2020.
 We cherished that consistency and support during the hardest time in our lives.”

 The Midwest Fetal Care Center is the only fetal care center where social workers follow mom and baby shortly after their prenatal diagnosis, during delivery, throughout their postnatal hospital stay and up to six months after baby is discharged.

 “It is an incredibly rare and unique model,” said Anne.
 “Time and time again, we are told how much relief this relationship-building model brings families; they know they have an advocate in their corner every step of the way.”